Quantifying culinary diversity across countries.

 Iconic dishes

-A small island nation of an archipelago of Malta, Gozo, and Comino islands, country Malta is located in the Mediterranean Sea, south of Italy and north of Libya.
+A small archipelago nation of Malta, Gozo, and Comino islands, country Malta is located in the Mediterranean, south of Italy and north of Libya.
 You could drive across the entire country in about 45 minutes, yet this archipelago of three main islands has been fought over by everyone from ancient Phoenicians to medieval knights to World War II powers.

-Economically, Malta has transformed itself from a strategic military outpost into a successful financial hub.
-It now holds a status of digital nomad paradise – Malta offers attractive tax incentives and EU membership benefits that have drawn fintech companies, online gaming firms, and blockchain startups.
+Economically, Malta has transformed from a strategic military post into a successful financial hub.
+It now holds status of digital nomad paradise.
+Malta offers tax incentives and EU membership benefits that have drawn fintech companies, online gaming firms, and blockchain startups.
 The unemployment rate hovers around 3%, which is very low by European standards.

 5 most similar countries by ingredients